Leo Tolstoy

 1

-Both the salvation and punishment of the human being lies in the fact that, while leading a bad life, he is able to cloud his reason in order to avoid seeing the plight of his situation.
+Both the salvation and the ruin of a human being lies in the fact that, while leading a bad life, he is able to cloud his reason in order to avoid seeing the disastrous extent of his plight.

 2